galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 > 3. {% tool [Scanpy FindMarkers](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_markers/scanpy_find_markers/1.6.0+galaxy4) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `Final object`
 >    - *"The sample grouping/clustering to use"*: `genotype`
->    - *"Use programme defaults"*: `Yes`
+>    - *"Use programme defaults"*: {% icon history-share %} `No`
 >
 > 4. **Rename** {% icon galaxy-pencil %} output table (not h5ad) `Markers - genotype`
 >
-> 5. Do not **Rename** the output AnnData object - you have the marker tables to enjoy, but we want to keep the cluster comparisons, rather than gene comparisons, stored in the AnnData object for later.
+> 5. Do not **Rename** the output AnnData object (in fact, you can delete it!).
+You have the genotype marker table to enjoy, but we want to keep the cluster comparisons, rather than gene comparisons, stored in the AnnData object for later.
 >
 {: .hands_on}